What is Epic Poetry? Definition, Characteristics, and Examples

 Which story idea most likely describes an epic poem?

-An epic poem is usually focused on two things: a courageous hero who is having a huge (often years long) adventure.
+An epic poem is usually focused on two things: a courageous hero who on a huge (often years long) adventure.

 What epic poem tells the story of Aeneas?